Photo 2, Week 3; (May 1-5) TIME EXPOSURE Photography

 From 1976 to 1980 Staller roamed the dark streets of New York City creating light painting photographs:

-These were done before digital photography (which was not commonplace until around 1995), so this is using color film.
+These were done around 1980 - before digital photography (digital was not commonplace until around 1995) - so this is using color film.

 In Photo 2 Class we will use this concept with digital cameras to explore Digital Photography.

-You may even want to try this on your own.
-I will give extra credit to those of you who download an AP for you cell phone that takes photos letting you do this:
+You may even want to try this on your own --even Download an AP for you cell phone that takes photos letting you do this:

 A pixel is actually a unit of the digital image.